caroldelwing/WCD-DevOps/project_5/README.md

 ## Usage

-- Clone the repository:
+- Once the EKS Cluster and Node Group was created, clone this repository:
 ```sh
 $ git clone https://github.com/caroldelwing/WCD-DevOps.git
 ```

-- Inside project 5 folder deploy the application following the order bellow:
+- Go to project_5 folder and you'll find the manifests.
+Deploy the application by running these commands:
 ```sh
 kubectl -f apply mongo-service.yaml
 kubectl -f apply mongo-deployment.yaml